 Wall Community Park and Pool

 Wall’s city park is a one-stop destination for a variety of outdoor fun.
 The park features an exercise/bike path, a playground, picnic shelters, and tennis and volleyball courts.
 Get up close and personal with the famous 80 foot Wall Drug dinosaur on the park’s bike path.
-The pool located within the park is open daily, with the exception of Sundays and Wednesdays, from June through August from 1pm-6:45pm.
+The pool located within the park is open daily June through August.
 The park is the perfect spot for an afternoon picnic while you enjoy the sunshine.